I’m a Celebrity evicts fourth star of the series

 “Will they make the effort to send texts in the group chat?
 Will they do the four hour drives to see each other?
 And so the test of the friendships begins now or in a week’s time.”

-Loose Women star Jane Moore and BBC Radio 1 presenter Dean McCullough were the first and second contestants to leave the jungle.
+Loose Women star Jane Moore and McCullough were the first and second contestants to leave the jungle.

 The eliminations will continue throughout the week ahead of the finale on Sunday (8 December), which will see one of the remaining stars crowned king or queen of the jungle, following in the footsteps of last year’s winner, footballer Jill Scott.